Jason-TongR/The-MathNote-of-Jason-in-GTIIT/README.md

 # The-MathNote-of-Jason-in-GTIIT
-This is the all math classes of notes in GTIIT that taken by Jason
+This is the all math classes of notes in GTIIT(Homeworks included) that taken by Jason

-All notes are in the "Releases" page !
+All Notes and Homeworks are in the "Releases" page !
 Welcome !

 Uptill now , I have uploaded all the Math notes until 2025-2026 Winter Semester ！